 |Work Period||< 5 hours||> 5 hours||+ 6 hrs||+ 10 hrs. but less than 12||+12 hrs.|

 |30 min. meal break REQ"D||NO||Yes, but can be waived||YES||Yes, during first 6 hrs. and econd break can be waived||Yes, one during each 6 hr. period|

-• With approval from your supervisor, student employees who work more than 5 hours but less than 6 hours per day may voluntarily waive the lunch period in writing by completing the Meal Waiver form below and submitting it with their timecard.
+• With approval from your supervisor, if you work more than 5 but less than 6 hours per day, you may voluntarily waive your lunch period by completing the Meal Waiver form below and submitting it with your timecard.
 Meal Waiver Form

 |Work Period||< 3.5 hrs.||3.5-6 hrs.||6-10 hrs.||10-14 hrs.||+14 hrs.|